Understanding BATNA: The Key To Successful Negotiations

 5. Maintain Confidentiality: Keep your BATNA confidential to avoid weakening your negotiating position.

-6. Improve BATNA: Continuously work on improving your BATNA by exploring new opportunities and building relationships.
+6. Improve BATNA: Continuously improve your BATNA by exploring new opportunities and building relationships.

-8. Effective Communication: Clearly communicate your BATNA to the other party to ensure transparency and facilitate negotiations.
+8. Effective Communication: Communicate your BATNA to the other party to ensure transparency and facilitate negotiations.

 9. Negotiate from Strength: Leverage your BATNA to negotiate from a position of strength, increasing the likelihood of achieving favorable outcomes.